 In SWIB, consensus can be reached among nodes through wireless communication.
 During consensus process, nodes disseminate messages over wireless channel.
 We consider a wireless communication model with p-persistent carrier-sense multiple access (CSMA).
 Nodes continuously sense channel and transmit message with probability p when detecting channel idle.
 We assume that wireless channels follow the Rayleigh fading model [32].
 The channel gain between nodes follows the complex normal distribution.
 According to the Rayleigh fading model, the received signal-to-noise (SNR) ratio over the channel between nodes can be computed.
 SNR ratio is an important metric for communication quality under wireless networks.

 During consensus process, messages losses can lead to consensus failure.
 In addition, message losses are mainly caused by channel collision and channel fading.
 Therefore, a successful transmission should satisfy two conditions: 1) if and only if there only one node transmitting in a time slot; and 2) the SNR ratio is equal to or bigger than the target one.
 In channel contention process, nodes compete for the channel with a constant transmit probability.
-Only if one node transmits can the node transmit message successfully.
+Only if one node transmits in a mini time interval can the node transmit message successfully.
 Even a node competes successfully, it may fail to transmit a message due to channel fading.
 The SNR ratio over channel between nodes varies with the time-variant communication environment.
 When SNR ratio is less than a given target threshold, the communication between nodes is interrupted.

 Both channel collision and channel fading can result in message losses.
 In order guarantee communication under unreliable networks, retransmission mechanism is necessary.
 When communication interruption occurs, retransmissions are carried out until the lost messages are successfully delivered.